 With the growth in internet penetration worldwide, the best strategy to reach out to potential customers is to have a website.
 Many companies who advertise in print media, electronic media, and hoardings now emphasize their website addresses to let customers log in to the concerned websites to get more information.

-The visitors could be people who have heard about the company from somewhere and wanted to know more, it could be from people who have searched in Google for a particular product or service and has landed on your page.
+The visitors could be people who have heard about the company from somewhere and wanted to know more; it could be from people who have searched in Google for a particular product or service and have landed on your page.

-With the growth of social media, websites stand to be promoted better if they have been linked to social media pages which are updated regularly.
+With the growth of social media, websites stand to be promoted better if they have been linked to social media pages that are updated regularly.

-People have been blogging for a long time mostly to write about personal thoughts or about specialized topics to share with the public.
+People have been blogging for a long time, mostly to write about personal thoughts or about specialized topics to share with the public.
 Some people have made reasonably good income through blogging by arrangement with Google for Adsense.
 However, now corporate attention is more focused on using blogging as a business promotion tool.
-Inbound marketing strategy blog sections are now regularly updated on company websites and they could be written by in-house content writers, subject experts, and analysts which adds value to the site.
-Sometimes, a company’s expert may also write on blogs run by independent people or groups for business purpose and have a large following.
+Inbound marketing strategy blog sections are now regularly updated on company websites, and they could be written by in-house content writers, subject experts, and analysts, which adds value to the site.
+Sometimes, a company’s expert may also write on blogs run by independent people or groups for business purposes and have a large following.
 This also adds credibility to the company in its inbound marketing strategy efforts.
-It could be about new technology, new research findings or it could be about the relevance of some new product launched.
+It could be about new technology, new research findings, or it could be about the relevance of some new product launched.

-Use of info-graphics in blogs would go a long way in making inbound marketing strategy content attractive especially if it is related to marketing, technical or scientific topics.
+The use of info-graphics in blogs would go a long way in making inbound marketing strategy content attractive, especially if it is related to marketing, technical or scientific topics.

 3. Social Media

-Organizational marketing can be best done through LinkedIn which is a professional networking forum.
-New appointments, new product launches, opinion on strategies and trends in the market can all be discussed through Linkedin Posts and also through the LinkedIn Pulse.
+Organizational marketing can be best done through LinkedIn, which is a professional networking forum.
+New appointments, new product launches, opinions on strategies and trends in the market can all be discussed through Linkedin Posts and also through the LinkedIn Pulse.

 Steps in Inbound Marketing Strategy